-Zoë Pagnamenta is a literary agent of literary fiction and nonfiction.
-She founded her eponymous agency in New York in May, 2008.
-Previously, she spent five years as the director of the New York office of Peters, Fraser & Dunlop, and as an agent at The Wylie Agency in both New York and London.
+Zoë Pagnamenta is the co-founder and managing partner of Calligraph, a literary agency with offices in New York and Boston.
 Zoë represents a range of literary fiction and non-fiction.
-Born in the US, but raised in the UK, Zoë has lived in New York for many years and works with a list of writers from both sides of the Atlantic, including winners of Bancroft, Samuel Johnson and Pulitzer Prizes, Cullman Center and Guggenheim Fellowships, PEN and Whiting Awards.
-She is a Fellow of the New York Institute for the Humanities at NYU.
+Prior to forming Calligraph in June 2023, she ran her eponymous agency for fifteen years, spent five years as the director of the New York office of Peters, Fraser & Dunlop, and worked for several years as an agent at the Wylie Agency in both New York and London.
+Born in the US, but raised in the UK, Zoë has lived in New York for many years and works with a list of writers, including many historians, from both sides of the Atlantic, including winners of Bancroft, Samuel Johnson and Pulitzer Prizes, Cullman Center and Guggenheim Fellowships, PEN and Whiting Awards.
+She is a Fellow of the New York Institute for the Humanities at the NYPL.

 Ryerson Symons is a Partner of Simpson Thacher & Bartlett based in New York.
 His practice focuses on corporate matters and he regularly advises many of the world's leading private equity firms.
 Mr. Symons received a Bachelor of Arts in History and Political Science from McGill University in 1988, a Bachelor of Arts in Jurisprudence from Oxford University in 1990 and a Bachelor of Laws from Dalhousie University in 1992.